awslabs/graphstorm/docs/source/install/env-setup.rst

 .. note::

-    This is **NOT** needed for GraphStorm's Standalone mode, i.e., running GraphStorm in one machine only.
+    The "SSH No-password login" is **NOT** needed for GraphStorm's Standalone mode, i.e., running GraphStorm in one machine only.

 .. code-block:: bash